gmnvh/udacity/Self-Driving Cars/1 - Computer Vision, Deep Learning and Sensor/Project 3 - Traffic Sign Classifier/README.md

 ![alt text][image4]

-Comparing the histogram now we can see the improvement for label that were not so frequent before.
+Comparing the histogram now we can see the improvement for labels that were not so frequent before.

 ![alt text][image5]